gargvishesh/druid/docs/multi-stage-query/index.md

 > EXTERN syntax is in a work-in-progress state for the alpha.
 It is expected to
 > change in future releases.

-Talaria queries can access external data through the `EXTERN` table function.
+Queries run with the multi-stage engine can access external data through the `EXTERN` table function.
 It can appear in the form `TABLE(EXTERN(...))` anywhere a table is expected.

 For example: